gsumit1/BitlyCaseStudy/README.md

 Areas	| Scenarios
 --------|-----------
 URL     | 1.
-Generate Basic QR Code for URL <br> 2.
+Generate QR Code for URL <br> 2.
 QR Code should not be generated for blank url <br> 3.
 QR Code should not be generated for incorrect url  <br> 4.
-Generate Basic QR Code for URL in customized color <br> 5.
-Generate Basic QR Code for URL with twitter logo image and customized color  <br>  6.
+Generate QR Code for URL in customized color <br> 5.
+Generate QR Code for URL with twitter logo image and customized color  <br>  6.
 Generate QR Code for URL with template <br> 7.
 Generate QR Code for URL with customized design
 Text    | 1.
 Generating QR Code for minimum characters(22) as well as maximum characters(400)   <br> 2.
 No QR Code should be generated for blank text
 Email   | 1.
 Generate QR Code for Email
 Phone   | 1.
 Generate QR Code for phone number